Most Significant Futures Works (MSFW)

-Nominations for 2017 Most Significant Futures Works for works completed from 2015 to 2017 are now open until February 28, 2017.
+Nominations for 2018 Most Significant Futures Works for works completed from 2016 to 2018 are now open.
 “How to nominate” and the rules for nominations can be found here.

 Works are nominated in three categories: Category 1 Advance the methodology and practice of foresight and futures studies; Category 2 Analyze a significant future issue; and Category 3 Illuminate the future through literary or artistic works.

-Winners for 2016 were announced at the APF Annual Reception in Washington D.C., Saturday evening, July 23, 2016.
+Winners for 2017 were announced at the APF Annual Gathering in Seattle on Friday evening, July 28, 2017.

 If you have any questions, please contact Andy Hines, MSFW Chair.
 Nominated works will be listed here.

 Corporate foresight and its impact on firm performance: A longitudinal analysis, René Rohrbeck & Menes Etingue Kumd, Technological Forecasting and Social Change, Available online 2 January 2018 [article] Category 1: Advance the methodology and practice of foresight and futures studies; Nominating member: Andy Hines

 I have followed and admired the work of Rene Rohrbeck and his various collaborators in developing and applying metrics to foresight work inside corporations.
 This latest work might be considered something of a capstone, as he treats us to the results of a seven-year longitudinal study measuring the impact of “future preparedness” and its impact on firm performance.
 He defines future preparedness in three process steps:

 Perceiving: : Practices that Firm use to identify the factors that drive environmental change;